MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ### Cross-device registration (iOS)
 You can also save a passkey in Authenticator from your computer or another mobile device.
 This registration option requires Bluetooth and an internet connection for both devices.
 If your organizations restricts Bluetooth usage, an administrator can allow cross-device registration of passkeys by permitting Bluetooth pairing exclusively with passkey-enabled FIDO2 authenticators.
 For more information about how to configure Bluetooth usage only for passkeys, see [Passkeys in Bluetooth-restricted environments](/windows/security/identity-protection/passkeys/?tabs=windows%2Cintune#passkeys-in-bluetooth-restricted-environments).

-1. Using another device, such as a laptop, open a web browser and sign in to [My Security info](https://aka.ms/mysecurityinfo).
+1. Using another device, such as a laptop, open a web browser and sign in to [Security info](https://mysignins.microsoft.com/security-info).
 1. Tap **+ Add sign-in method** > choose **Passkey in Microsoft Authenticator** > **Add**.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/add-passkey-authenticator.png" alt-text="Screenshot of how to add passkey in Microsoft Authenticator as a sign-in method.":::